Josh Lowe Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in the league.

-- The Guardians have the fourth-ranked team ERA among all league pitching staffs (3.81).
+- The Guardians' 3.83 team ERA ranks fourth across all MLB pitching staffs.

-- In his last appearance on Monday against the Toronto Blue Jays, the right-hander threw seven scoreless innings while surrendering one hit.
+- In his most recent time out on Tuesday, the right-hander tossed seven scoreless innings against the Toronto Blue Jays while surrendering six hits.

-- The 24-year-old has a 2.90 ERA and 8.9 strikeouts per nine innings in nine games this season, while giving up a batting average of .210 to his opponents.
+- In 18 games this season, the 24-year-old has a 2.92 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .233 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.